B.2.f. Residential Life Policies

 Storage Regulations

-(5) Requesting Changes or Off-Campus Housing
+(5) Changing Housing Assignments or Off-Campus Housing

 Changing Housing Assignment